avine/web-starter/README.md

 > The browser is an engine capable of interpreting an **HTML** document to build the DOM (Document Object Model), that is to say the web page (me ;-).

-The DOM can then be accessed and manipulated by **CSS** and **JavaScript** technologies through an API made available by the browser.
+The DOM can then be accessed and manipulated by **CSS** and **JavaScript** through an API made available by the browser.

 But the DOM only represent the rendered document on the user's device!
-Does the browser give us information about itself, or possibly about the user's device?
+Does the browser give us information about itself as a software, or possibly about the user's device?

 The answer is, yes!